seiferla/FiBo/docs/use_cases/UC_2_login_useraccount/UC_2_login_useraccount.md

     Then I am logged in successfully

   Scenario: unsuccessful login
-    Given I have an existing account
+    Given I have an existing useraccount
     When I am starting the app
     Then I am on the login page
     Then I sign in with username and password